webdriverio/workshop/README.md

 ## Disclaimer

 All code and command examples assume that you are using a MacBook.
-Usually they should also work on a PowerShell on Windows.
-For anyone who has problems running certain things with Windows please create an issue or provide a PR (see below).
+Usually they should also work on Linux or a PowerShell on Windows.
+For anyone who has problems running certain things with Windows, please create an issue or provide a PR (see below).

 ## Contributing